It’s 2020 and React is still one of the most loved frontend libraries around.

 If you don’t want to rely completely on component libraries and intend to extend an already existing one during development, you should definitely check out Rebass.

-Fabric React is another exciting UI library created by the Microsoft dev team.
+Formerly known as Fabric React, Fluent UI is another exciting UI library created by the Microsoft dev team.

 The UI library offers compatibility with Desktop, Android, and iOS devices and is used by sites such as Office 365, OneNote, Azure DevOps, and other Microsoft products.